allandao/random-word-robot/README.md

 # Random Word and Robot Generator
 A project for fun with the goal to generate a random word with the definition, using robohash to generate a random robot for the generated word.

-The file ```dictionary_robot.py``` is meant to be run in the command line.
+The file ```dictionary_robot_terminal.py``` is meant to be run in the command line.
-The end goal of this project is to implement the script on PythonAnywhere's scheduled task system to schedule the script running each day.
-Alongside what ```dictionary_robot.py``` does, the script run daily will also email the results to a personal email.
+A future goal is to implement the script on PythonAnywhere's scheduled task system to schedule the script to run each day.
+Alongside what ```dictionary_robot_terminal.py``` does, the updated script will also email the results to a personal email.

 Using https://random-word-api.herokuapp.com/home for requesting random words, the (unofficial) Google Dictionary API at https://dictionaryapi.dev/ for definitions, and robohash for uniquely generated robots at https://robohash.org/.